 Females do most of the searching for nest sites.
 They place their nests over thin horizontal branches or crotches in spruces, alders, and willows.
 Nests tend to be low to the ground or, on the tundra, placed on driftwood, rock ledges, or other low ground cover.

 The female builds the nest on a foundation of small twigs laid across thin branches.
 She makes the nest from grasses, fine twigs, roots, and tree moss.
 She lines the nest with a thick layer of ptarmigan or Spruce Grouse feathers, or with hair, lemming fur, wool, or downy plant material.
 The finished nest is up to 4 inches across with a nest cup of about 2.5 inches diameter and 2 inches deep.
 Redpolls may take material from old nests to make new ones, but typically do not reuse old nests.

-Common Redpolls are numerous and they breed in the far north, away from large numbers of humans and many of their environmental impacts.
-Worldwide, their populations are likely in the tens of millions.
+Common Redpolls are numerous.
+Partners in Flight estimates a global breeding population of 160 million, with 17% spending some part of the year in Canada, and 22% wintering in the U.S. They rate a 7 out of 20 on the Continental Concern Score and they are not on the 2014 State of the Birds Watch List.
+These birds breed in the far north, away from large numbers of humans and many of their environmental impacts.
 When they come south to visit more densely populated areas, they can succumb to salmonella infections at feeders.
 In Europe, they have been trapped for food and to keep as cage birds, although this is less common today.
 It remains to be seen what changes climate change may cause for their boreal and tundra habitat.
 Back to top